Support for scientific

 Nouragues research station

-The Nouragues research station, managed by the CNRS and attached to the laboratory LEEISA (UAR 3456), is located in French Guiana in an Amazonian forest site as far as possible from the direct influence of human activities.
-It supports innovative projects in all scientific disciplines by welcoming national and international research teams.
-It positions itself as a key site for experimentation and long-term observation of ecosystems and Amazonian biodiversity, thus contributing to our knowledge of their dynamics.
+The Nouragues research station, managed by the CNRS and attached to the laboratory LEEISA (UAR 3456) is located in French Guiana, in the heart of an Amazonian forest as far as possible from any direct human influence.
+It hosts national and international research teams and supports innovative projects in all scientific disciplines.
+A true key site for long-term experimentation and observation, it contributes to a better understanding of ecosystems, Amazonian biodiversity, and their dynamics.

 180 Visitors per year